 PLENTY OF SENSORS

 All of that bulk isn’t wasted, either: as before, there’s an air-pressure sensor, accelerometer, pyrometer and magnetic compass inside.
 Hit the dedicated (but remappable) ’Tool’ button to fire up the app of the same name and you’ll be able to cycle through readings which, when you’re halfway up a hill and out of breath, is actually quite handy.

 The bigger news for this version, though, is the addition of low-power GPS.
 It means you’ll get phone-free route-tracking with pin-point accuracy.
 Better yet, the F20 supports full-colour offline map downloads, which, besides making for pretty face backgrounds, means that GPS is actually useful for more than just plotting.

-Elsewhere, location Memory mode is quite a handy feature, too, allowing you to drop digital breadcrumbs as you explore - if you come across an excellent viewing point, for example.
-Even without offline maps, your coordinates will be recorded and you can even add relevant voice memos, which feels like something that trailblazers and back-country explorers might actually make good use of.
+Which is a shame, because Location Memory is otherwise quite a neat app.
+You can drop digital breadcrumbs as you explore - if you come across an excellent viewing point, for example, or a rather dangerous stretch of path high on a hillside.
+Even without offline maps it'll save your coordinates, and you can even add relevant voice memos, which feels like something that trailblazers and back-country explorers might actually make good use of.

 On the one hand, that might seem fair enough from a smartwatch packed with tech.
 On the other, for a watch built to live outdoors, it’s frustrating to find that you wouldn’t be able to camp with it for more than a night without some form of power boost.

 Admittedly, in day-to-day conditions, walking around Edinburgh, logging a couple runs and a long walk, firing up apps and syncing occasionally, I did slightly exceed the promised two-day battery life.
 But, having been spoilt by the 10-day cell capacity of the Garmin Fenix 5, I couldn't help feeling a little underchanged.